-- Insulation properties: How quickly a container heats or cools can play an important role in pot selection.
-In cool weather, consider selecting a pot with good thermal properties in a dark colour that attracts heat.
+- 6. Insulation properties: How quickly a container heats or cools can play an important role in pot selection.
+In cool weather, consider selecting a pot with good thermal properties in a dark colour to attract heat.
 This may be an advantage to protect vulnerable roots against frost and help extend the growing season by keeping the soil warmer for longer.
 In hot weather, dense containers like polystyrene boxes help provide a buffer against the heat.

 - 7. Environmental issues: Safety, sustainability and ethics of materials used.
 If you are not sure if the materials used in a product are safe, then ask for a Material Safety Data Sheet from the retailer or manufacturer.
 This provides a list of chemical treatments used and the health risks (if any).